🔹 Access to investment: in 2021, London companies secured funding of £25.5 billion.

 Launchpad helps entrepreneurs develop their innovative idea, while Incubator is suitable for founders who already have a part-time business or minimum viable product but need some help on how to grow that business.

-Lastly, the Accelerator programme helps startups who are already successful but need help on how to scale up quickly.
+Lastly, the Accelerator programme helps startups that are already successful but need help on how to scale up quickly.

 Deal terms: Depending on the programme, there is a joining fee ranging from £50 to £300.